 Surveying Germany on coronavirus and data donation

 The COVID-19 pandemic has a firm grip on world events.
-While vaccines are currently being researched, it will take time before they are readily available.
-Until then, we urgently need other solutions to help us gradually return to everyday life and prevent a second wave of COVID-19 infections.
+The accelerated vaccine rollout promises to help end the pandemic.
+Nevertheless, we urgently need additional solutions to help us permanently return to everyday life.
 Digital solutions can be a deciding factor in accelerating research.

 We surveyed 5,002 people in Germany to get a better understanding of how the population views topics like data protection and donating personal data (e.g. pulse rate and step count) to support research.